 Because of the fast pace of this course, strict following of assessment and assignment deadlines is crucial.
-No work will be accepted after the deadlines unless there are approved mitigating circumstances which includes the one late assignment submission "pass" described elsewhere.
-In case of an emergency, students are required to contact their facilitators (or the professor if there are no facilitators) BEFORE the deadline and discuss their situation.
-In the case of serious or emergency situations, or if, for any reason, you are unable to meet any deadline, contact your facilitator (or the professor if there are no facilitators).
+No work will be accepted after the deadlines unless there are approved mitigating circumstances, which includes the one late assignment submission "pass" described elsewhere.
+In case of an emergency, students are required to contact their facilitators or the professor BEFORE the deadline and discuss their situation.
+In the case of serious or emergency situations, or if, for any reason, you are unable to meet any deadline, contact your facilitator or the professor.